Canadian Evaluation Society - Alberta & NWT Chapter

 CES National Conference

-The CES National conference took place in Calgary, May 26-29, 2018.
-Visit the conference website for more information.
+The CES National Conference has been postponed.
+Visit the National website for more information.

 The most current news and information on our chapter's activities can be found on our Events page and on twitter.
 We regularly host informal networking and learning events we call Evaluation Cafe, which are open to both CES members and non-members.